Kanishkumar-K/Calibraint/Milestone1/README.md

 # 1. INTERNET
 Internet is a global network of interconnected computers and other devices that communicate with each other using communication protocols.

-Internet is called a network as it creates a network by connecting computers and servers across the world using routers, switches and telephone lines, and other communication devices and channels.
+Internet is called a network as it creates a network by connecting computers and servers across the world using routers, switches and other communication devices and channels.

 ##  Types of Network